jarojasva/Core_Genome_Protocol/README.md

-# A protocol to extract the Core Genome (only single copy orthologs)
+# A protocol to extract the Core-Genome (only single copy orthologs)

 Hi there!